Football boots: studs vs. blades [what they are & where to buy]

 What are studs and blades on football boots?
 We tell you everything, as well as where to find the perfect pair for your game.

 Most new boot technology is laid bare for the eye to see.
-Even from the stands we can see the modern vamps, uppers, colourways and silo designs on the feet of our favourite players.
+From up in the stands we can see the modern vamps, uppers, colourways and silo designs included in the football boots on the feet of our favourite players.

 Without the soleplate, a football boot would be useless.
-We’d have no grip on the surface we were playing on, so we wouldn’t be able to change direction without slipping – essentially, we’d lose any agility that is required to play the modern game.
+We’d have no grip on the surface we were playing on, so we wouldn’t be able to change direction without slipping.
+Essentially, we’d lose any agility that is required to play the modern game.

 What are conical stud football boots?

-What are blades football boots?
+What are blades on football boots?